Kent is spoilt for choice when it comes to Footgolf.

 Kent Footgolf differs from many counties in the type of footgolf courses on offer.
 Whilst there are some beautiful traditional settings on golf courses, Kent is also home to Footgolf at a Football Stadium, a School, a Leisure Centre and Driving Ranges.
 This means, whatever your comfort zone, this diverse county has an option to suit.

-For those looking to make the most of the lush, green, quintessentially English countryside available in Kent, you can’t go wrong by heading to courses such as Birchwood Park, Wilmington, with it’s beautiful open course and traditional Oast House Style Clubhouse.
-For those looking for something West Kent, then Chelsfield Lakes in Orpington has a wonderfully peaceful countryside feel despite being located in the Bromley suburbs and close to the M25.
-Cobtree Manor is another idyllic Golf Course setting with a pleasingly mature tree-lined course.
+For those looking to make the most of the lush, green, quintessentially English countryside available in Kent, you can’t go wrong by heading to a course such as Birchwood Park, Wilmington, with it’s beautiful open course and traditional Oast House Style Clubhouse.

 If Golf Courses fill you with dread for their reputation for formality, then bucking the Footgolf trend is Princes Park Footgolf, situated on the site of the Dartford Football Club.
 Easily accessible from the M25 and Thames Crossing, this club focuses on the Football in Footgolf.
 Even better, you pay once and get unlimited rounds.
 Welcoming both beginners and those looking to develop their skills, this is a friendly yet professionally run Footgolf Course that brings Footgolf as a sport option to many, including children’s clubs.